Enable bidirectional integration with an external ticketing system in ITSI

 - Toggle the Bidirectional Ticketing correlation search to enable it.

-Configure action rules for a notable event aggregation policy that sync the fields in Episode Review with the corresponding fields in ServiceNow.
+Configure action rules for a notable event aggregation policy that sync the fields in Episode Review with the corresponding fields in your ticketing system.
 For example, if you already set up an aggregation policy to create incidents in ServiceNow, you must add action rules to update the fields in the ITSI episode when they change in ServiceNow.

 - Navigate to Configure > Notable Event Aggregation Policies.

-- Open the existing policy that you use to create tickets in ServiceNow.
+- Open the existing policy that you use to create tickets in an external system.